What Are Smoke Curtains?

 When designing with fire safety in mind, it's important to remember that where there's fire, there's smoke.
 And smoke can do as much, if not more, damage to your building than fire alone.
 Smoke curtains can help prevent or lower the amount of damage incurred during and after a fire.

-When designing a building, proper planning for fire protection should mean more than simply meeting fire and safety codes.
-You should also consider the potential impacts of smoke and include some best practices for smoke containment in your plans.
-This is especially important in buildings with several floors, like offices, hotels or multi-family dwellings.
+When designing a building, it's crucial to plan for fire protection beyond just meeting fire and safety codes.
+You should also consider the potential impact of smoke and include best practices for smoke containment in your plans, especially in multi-level buildings like hotels, offices, or multi-family dwellings.

-The ideal solution for smoke containment, smoke curtains create additional layers of protection to keep your building and its occupants as safe as possible.
-These curtains help provide a physical barrier against smoke by sealing off doorways, elevators and other large openings where smoke can quickly travel through a building.
+Smoke curtains are an ideal solution for smoke containment, providing an additional layer of protection to keep buildings and occupants safe.
+These curtains act as physical barriers against smoke by sealing off doorways, elevators, and other large openings where smoke can quickly travel through a building.

 Finding the Right Smoke Curtains for Your Building